dmkishi/dotfiles/README.md

 reason to continue support for Bash on macOS.
 Bash support on Debian-based Raspberry Pi and Ubuntu environments will be maintained separately.

-Do we need to detect and bifurcate the shell search PATH for Rosetta 2, e.g.
-Shopify Themekit?

 ## Install
 Symlink from here to the home directory.
 The `ls` command cannot overwrite files and will error-out in case any files pre-exist on the home directory.

 ```sh
 ln -s ~/dotfiles/src/zshrc ~/.zshrc
 ```